huyblue17/huyblue17/README.md

 ## About me 🧑‍💻

-- 📝 I write articles on [huyblue17.dev](https://www.huyblue17.dev/)
-- 📫 Reach me via snugness_atlantic236(at)aleeas.com
+- 📝 3rd Software Engineering at TDTU

 ## Code Hosting 🚀